Media startup Pico raises $4.5 million, launches

 DBP: Do you think there’s any tradeoffs being based in Brooklyn as opposed to Manhattan?

 NC: None at all.
 No. It hasn’t been a problem for us at all.
-We find it to be very convenient to get into Manhattan.
-We were never expecting for investors to come to us.
-We go to them.
+We find it to be very convenient.
 It’s only now after the seed round that we have people coming to us.
 It’s unfortunate how that works but you just have to build up your credibility over time.
-I think folks in Manhattan love having a little adventure to Brooklyn, even though they really went one stop past the river.
+I think folks in Manhattan love having a little adventure to Brooklyn, even though they really only went one stop past the river.

 At the end of the day it’s about the company and the team and whether your product is compelling.
 And if it is compelling enough, I think people will come from all places to be a part of the team.